maromart/SDWAN/Localized_Policies/README.md

 You can expand multiple relationships but it is not advisable to do it,  specially when the parent nodes have a large number of descendants.

 Although the HTML window size is adjusted to display all the information, the visualization or navigation experience can be affected and you may zoom in/out.

+The python script collects:

+-  Localized Policies information if they were created through vManager wizard
+-  Device Templates and Devices information if they are in vManage mode